imgpslol/radar/README.md

 Compiling the Program

-    Git clone or copy the Radar (The nim Port Scanner) to your computer.

-    Open a terminal.

-    Navigate to the folder where you saved Radar.
+    Git clone or manually copy Radar's source code into a folder on your machine and navigate to it in the terminal

     Run the following command to compile the program: